Skip to main content

 So, in most cases, you've associated Teams → Users, but you're missing the "Backlink" from Users → Teams.
 It would be a lot of wasted effort to have to also go through all Users and re-pick their Team (e.g. Alice is in Team A, Bob is in Team B).
 Instead, you simply want to leverage the pre-existing connection (that you've already built) between Teams → Users, but in the other direction: Users → Teams.
 This is what Backlinks do!

-Head over to your User catalog type (in the Users section), open it, and hit "Edit type".
-Then, create an attribute called Team, and choose from the relevant Backlink:
+Head over to your User catalog type (in the Users section of the Catalog homepage), open it, and hit "Edit type".

 We can then specify whether we expect users to be a member of multiple teams, or just one.
-In our case, we expect users to be part of a single team, so we can choose ‘Just one’

 We now have a new attribute Team which represents ‘the Team which this user is a member of’.